-The Proposed Action is anticipated to have minimal effects on climate change, due to the release of greenhouse gas emissions during construction.
-Climate change would also have an effect on the Project.
+The Proposed Action is anticipated to have minimal effects on climate change due to the release of greenhouse gas emissions during construction.
+Climate change would also have an effect on the project.
 Therefore, this impact topic is carried forward for detailed analysis.
-This impact topic will be addressed within each relevant impact topic and will not be addressed under its own section.
-For example, climate change impacts on biological resources will be addressed in the biological resources impact topic.
+This impact topic will be addressed within each relevant impact topic and will not be addressed under a separate section.